kaoutamine/viralSpeech/predict_virality/index.md

 As [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning) states it, machine learning is the study of computer algorithms that can improve automatically through experience and by the use of data.

 #### Supervised learning
-In this project, we will only use supervised learning: we give the machine learning models pairs of features and the corresponding desired outcomes, the models learn on their own some parameters, and then use those parameters to predict new outcomes from new features.
+In this project, we will only use supervised learning.
+Supervised learning principle is to train the machine learning models by giving it as input the features and its corresponding desired outcomes.
+The models will then learn on their own some parameters, and once it is fully trained it can be used to predict new outcomes from new given features.

 #### Features?
 Outcomes?
-Features are, as we presented in the previous Section, some information that we can extract from our data.
+Features are, as we presented in the previous <a href="{{site.url}}/data/"><b>section</b></a>, some information that we can extract from our data.
 In our case it will be information about the speaker's age, occupation, nationality, gender, about the quote's length and topic and more.

 Outcomes are what we want the model to predict from those features.
 In our case it will be a binary label (the quote is viral / the quote is not viral) or a number (the number of times we expect this quote to have been repeated).

 ### The Deadly Sin in Machine Learning
-In machine learning, we are constantly faced with the problems of underfitting (the model's learning is incomplete) and overfitting (the model is learning something we do not want it to learn).
+In machine learning, we are constantly faced with the problems of underfitting (the model is too simple to model our dataset) and overfitting (the model is learning the noise which is in our dataset).
 You can read more about these issues [here](https://en.wikipedia.org/wiki/Overfitting).

-Both these situations are bad, and to avoid incurring into one of them without realizing, it is very important (and a deadly sin if you do not do it) to separate the data early into a training and a test set.
+Both of these situations are bad, and to avoid incurring into one of them without realizing it, it is very important (and a deadly sin if you do not do it) to separate the data early into a training and a test set.
 This separation will allow to test if your model perfoms as well on completely unseen data as it does on the training data, or if it overfits/underfits the training data.

 All this to say: we removed 30% of our available data and kept it aside with the aim of using it in the end to estimate if the models overfit or underfit.
 As our distribution of the number of occurrences is very skewed, we took special care in splitting the data such that the same proportion of very likely and very unlikely outcomes are present in the two splits.